Nercus/MapPinEnhanced/README.md

   Map Pin Enhanced enhances the ingame waypoint system.
 </p>

+## Licensing Overview

+This project is dual-licensed.
+The code is available under the GPLv3 license, while the media assets are under a more restrictive license.

+- **Code:** Licensed under GNU General Public License v3.0 (GPLv3).
+- **Media Assets:** Licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).

+Please review the LICENSE file for more details.

 ## Features

 You can do these things with Map Pin Enhanced: